lazee/freemarker-java-8/README.md

 # java.time support for FreeMarker
 ![](https://github.com/lazee/freemarker-java-8/workflows/Build%20project/badge.svg)

-FJ8 (freemarker-java-8) is a Java library that adds FreeMarker support for the java.time api, introduced in Java 8 (and newer versions).
+FJ8 (freemarker-java-8) is a Java library that adds java.time api support to FreeMarker.
 It is easy to add to your codebase, and very easy to use.

 Basically this library allows you to format and print values from `java.time` classes within FreeMarker templates.
 As a bonus you also get some comparison functions.